Summer school

 Besides looking for contestations in the literatures and presentations, we will also practice contestation.
 In small and large group discussions, we will aim to stimulate intellectual debate through various strands of argument and critique and problematize these from various angles.
 In this way, the course also explicitly incorporates development of academic debating skills.

-Altogether, the workshop and these debates are also meant to support the second objective of the workshop, namely to contribute to a broader understanding of the meaning and nature of political ecology in the 21st century.
+Altogether, the workshop and these debates are also meant to support a second objective of the spring school, namely to contribute to a broader understanding of the meaning and nature of political ecology in the 21st century.

 Target group and learning outcomes